csteel217/MinecraftMods/README.md

 **Mod Not Working:** Verify that the mod file is placed correctly in the mods folder.
 Ensure that the mod is compatible with your Minecraft and Forge versions.
 **Other Issues:** Check the Minecraft and Forge logs located in the logs folder in your Minecraft directory for detailed error messages.

-## Contributing

-We welcome contributions from everyone.
-Here’s how you can help:

-Fork the Repository

-Create a New Branch

-Make Your Changes

-Submit a Pull Request

-Please make sure your contributions adhere to our coding standards and include tests where applicable.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.